Potta Potti: Reception

-The film received overall positive critical response, with most reviewers noting its resemblance to the award-winning Hindi film Lagaan (2001).
-Rediffs Pavithra Srinivasan gave it 2.5 out of 5 and noted that it had "a Lagaan flavour" and "healthy doses of humour".
-Sify called the film "above average" and noted: "The film works because it is intelligent and uncompromising.
+Rediff.coms Pavithra Srinivasan gave it 2.5 out of 5, noting that it had "a Lagaan flavour" and "healthy doses of humour".
+Sify called the film "above average" and noted, "The film works because it is intelligent and uncompromising.
 It's packed with delicious little scenes, one liners and moments that will have you chuckling pretty much the moment you settle into your seat".
-Behindwoods gave it 2 out of 5, writing that it "partially succeeds in its attempts" and that it was " well suited for some casual and carefree viewing".
-NDTV cited: "Potta Potti doesn't have the excitement of a movie based on sports but it doesn't disappoint as a fun-filled movie.
+Indo-Asian News Service said, "Potta Potti doesn't have the excitement of a movie based on sports but it doesn't disappoint as a fun-filled movie.
 Watch it for the innocence with which the villagers approach the game and some hilarious moments..."

-Malathai Rangarajan from The Hindu wrote: "If keeping the viewer in splits is the aim, Potta Potti achieves it with ease", adding that it "may have arrived late, but the delay hardly affects the entertainment it provides".
+Malathai Rangarajan from The Hindu wrote, "If keeping the viewer in splits is the aim, Potta Potti achieves it with ease", adding that it "may have arrived late, but the delay hardly affects the entertainment it provides".
+The New Indian Express wrote that the film "stays away from set patterns of film making, and proves yet again that a quality film can be made within a modest budget".
+N. Venkateswaran of The Times of India wrote, "Debutant writer-director Yuvaraaj does a fairly neat job, extracting the best from his fairly unknown cast and penning some very funny lines.
+But it would have helped if the pace was a-run-a-ball, rather than the occasional boundary".